celehs/PheMART/README.md

 The `submit.sh` script automates the following computational steps:

 1. **Data Preprocessing**
-   - Converts VCF/CSV variant data into embeddings.
+   - Converts CSV variant data into embeddings.
-   - Normalizes phenotype embeddings.
+   - Get phenotype embeddings.
    - Splits data into training and validation sets.

 2. **Model Training / Fine-Tuning**
    - Loads the dataset and initializes the neural network.
    - Runs training with mini-batch gradient descent.
-   - Performs validation and saves the best-performing model.
+   - Performs validation and saves the models.

 3. **Prediction and Evaluation**
    - If in inference mode, loads the trained model and predicts pathogenicity scores.